-In 2012 and 2013, as I argued in the public the truth that gender is based on biological square for the truth about marriage, I sex and not on psychology. remember thinking: Why am I doing this?
-Why am I willing to stake my reputation and my Nature, reality, and truth find a way to friendships on holding fast to certain truths strike back. that I think are important?
+In 2012 and 2013, as I argued in the public square for the truth about marriage, I remember thinking: Why am I doing this?
+Why am I willing to stake my reputation and my friendships on holding fast to certain truths that I think are important?

-Our arguments and warnings stand vindicated Today, I know.
-It's because they're actually as the effects of the sexual revolution have true.
-And when you give yourself to something washed over our shores.
-The successes and that you really believe is true, it provides an consequences of the sexual revolution have anchor that will outlast the varying changes become its own counterarguments. of culture from one generation to the next.
+Today, I know.
+It's because they're actually true.
+And when you give yourself to something that you really believe is true, individuals are finally coming to grips with this.